I write, document, and research Black community life in the rural U.S. South.

 What I'm up to now.

-I am currently expanding The Black Volumes Digital Archive and writing a book about casino development in Mississippi.
+From 2021 to 2026, I served as co-editor of Sociology of Race and Ethnicity, the flagship journal for sociological research on race.
+I am currently expanding The Black Volumes and writing a book about casino development in Mississippi.

 Back on the Record

 I grew up in the rural Black South, surrounded by big fields, backroads, and what we would call—for reasons different from y’all—country people.
 And we grew up our country Black South way: loving our Grandmamas, working with our hands, football on Friday and church every Sunday.
-We were blues people, “makeshifting” (Thomas 2020) a life good enough for the world to sample from, whether they understood it or not.
+We were blues people, “makeshifting” a life good enough for the world to sample from, whether they understood it or not.

-By middle school, I was trying to write that world into poems and short stories.
+By middle school, I was trying to write that life into poems and short stories.
 By high school, journals, raps, and church plays.
 By Macalester College and the University of Mississippi, class assignments.
-And by my 30th day of grad school at the University of North Carolina, I had realized that the world I had been writing—the one of country people living a Black South way—wasn’t studied all that much by the one I was headed toward.
+And by my 30th day of grad school at the University of North Carolina, I had realized that the life I had been writing—the one of country people living a Black South way—wasn’t studied all that much by the one I was headed toward.
 And that if I thought it should be, then I would need to be one of the ones studyin’ it.

 They are cultural workers, keeping traditions that sustained generations before them and that continue to ground Black racial identity and American culture.

-They are Black Americans, building lives and communities while navigating a place I would call—for reasons different from y’all—a changing same: changing in some of the ways the rest of rural America is changing—depopulation, worsening poverty—and the same in the ways scholars call the “legacies” and “afterlives” of slavery, and the “blues epistemology.”
+They are Black Americans, building lives and communities while navigating a place I would call—for reasons different from y’all—a changing same: changing in some of the ways the rest of rural America is changing: depopulation, worsening poverty.
+And the same in the ways scholars call the “legacies” and “afterlives” of slavery, and the “blues epistemology.”